Sakibur-Karim/Laptop-Deals-API/README.md

 # Latest Laptop Deals API

-Check out the API in action at RapidAPI! https://rapidapi.com/Sakibur-Karim/api/latest-laptop-deals/
+Check out the API in action at RapidAPI.com! https://rapidapi.com/Sakibur-Karim/api/latest-laptop-deals/

-Planning to buy a new laptop but want to save as much money as you can?
-Look no further!
-From gaming laptop to general or productivity use, this API will get the latest available laptop deals for you.
+This is an API which will extract laptop deals currently available around the internet (via Reddit).
+Whether you are looking for a general use laptop, productivity or gaming laptop, this API can save you hundreds of money and help you find your next favorite laptop!